MLB Odds: Phillies - White Sox Prediction, Pick, How To Watch

 Why The Phillies Could Cover The Spread

-The Phillies need to find offensive consistency.
-Maybe they will get that with the return of Bryce Harper, but until then, they have to start hitting daily.
+The Phillies are one day closer to the return of Bryce Harper, and his infusion of power into the lineup.
 Currently, the Phillies lead baseball with a .293 batting average and are fourth in baseball with a .348 on-base percentage.
 While getting on base with a good clip, the Phillies are not scoring as much as they should.
 They are 11th in runs this year at 75.
-Of the top ten teams in on-base percentage, on the Cardinals are scoring at a lower rate.
+Philadelphia is one of the worst teams at leaving runners in scoring positions, leaving 4.25 runners in scoring positions per game.

 Zach Wheeler will get his fourth start of the campaign today.
 He is currently 0-1 in his three starts with a 4.02 ERA.
 He has only pitched 15 2/3 innings on the year, striking out 18 in that time frame, but also giving up a 1.40 WHIP, which is one of the worst rates of his career.
 Wheeler has given up 15 hits so far on the year and needs to miss a few more bats to beat the White Sox today.